 - Budgets will be for $25-50,000 per year and timelines should be for one or two years.

 - It is expected that these Pilot grants will lead to funding through other independent, extramural mechanisms.
 Therefore, the likelihood of future extramural funding will enter into the evaluation of these proposals.

-- Applications should be formatted loosely in the style of an NIH R03 grant (http://grants.nih.gov/grants/guide/pa-files/PA-10-064.html).
+• Applications should be formatted loosely in the style of an NIH R03 grant (http://grants.nih.gov/grants/guide/pa-files/PAR-12-045.html).
 The main body of the application (Specific Aims through Approach: sections 4-7 below) should be no more than 5 pages total.
-The application should be in a single pdf file.
-The format should be:
+The format is:

 - Cover Page (not NIH face page) with grant title, PI name (and co-PI name if applicable), affiliation, contact information

 - Budget and brief justification (note that equipment is not allowed)